 Along with these guidelines you are receiving a packet of information and forms (developed by the Hollins legal team) from IP that must be copied and distributed to each course/trip participant.
 Please review the information in the packet so you’ll know what the students have been told.
 With the Behavior Contract and Liability Waiver form, the student agrees to abide by standards of conduct and acknowledges the consequences of disruptive or dangerous behavior.
 If a student disobeys this contract at any point in the trip, they may be dismissed (after consultation with the director of international programs and the vice president for academic affairs) at their own expense (see the section on “Disruptive or Dangerous Behavior” below).
 On the Health Report and Release, the student provides information on medical conditions, permission to notify parents about physical or mental health concerns while abroad, and authorization for emergency care.
 We recommend that you become familiar with these forms prior to the trip and consult with the health and counseling center if you require further information regarding any medical condition or medication.
 With the Health Information Release, the student gives permission to the director of health and counseling services to inform you of any significant medical or psychological concerns.
 If there are concerns about a student’s physical or mental health, health and counseling services can work with you to make sure you have appropriate information and that the student is aware of what services are and are not available at the destination.
 In most cases, a student cannot legally be excluded from a program because of a medical or psychological condition, but we can work with students and parents to discourage participation, where appropriate, particularly if services that the student may require are unavailable or the student’s situation will make it difficult or impossible for them to participate successfully.

-There must be more than one responsible adult accompanying each travel/study course so that there will be someone to remain with the group if the faculty leader needs to attend to an individual student emergency.
+There must be at least two university employees accompanying each travel/study course so that there will be someone to remain with the group if the faculty leader needs to attend to an individual student emergency.
 Students enrolled in the course should not be expected to provide services to the group (i.e., they should not drive rental vehicles, be expected to accompany peers to the doctor or hospital, etc., except in cases of extreme emergency when there are no other options).

 Liability and Insurance Coverage: